ChromeFlaree/CME-Social-Media-Network/README.md

 - **Posts**
   - Create and share posts
-  - Friends can like and comment on post
+  - Like and comment on posts
   - Display post information

 - **Social Network Search**